rajeevphysics/Obsidian-MathMatter/README.md

 ## 👤 Who is This For?

 These note are ideal for:
-- 🧑‍🎓 University students or Highschool students (AP, Academics, IB)
+- 🧑‍🎓 University or Highschool students (AP, Academics, IB)
 - 🔁 Learners reviewing core concepts with fresh explanations
 - 🧠 Students who prefer conceputal understanding and digrams
 - 📚 Students looking for self-study resources or clean summaries for exam prep